In real estate investing, rental data is such a great necessity that any investor will go to any length to access the latest information.

 - A high score of 21 and above – Implies that housing affordability is a huge challenge, and it makes more sense to rent out in markets like this than to buy a house.

-In New Braunfels’ case, its price to rent ratio is a high 29, which means people are most likely in the market looking for property to rent.
+In Austin’s case, its price to rent ratio is a high 32, which means people are most likely in the market looking for property to rent.

-Investors who are thinking of getting properties and getting them listed on Airbnb and other similar platforms should know the following market data:
+Investors who are thinking of acquiring properties and getting them listed on Airbnb and other similar platforms should know the following market data:

 Number of Airbnb Rental Listings

-Similar to traditional listings, it shows the number of available rental properties listed on Airbnb.
-And while 361 New Braunfels Airbnb listings may seem a lot, it is a healthy number based on the size of the town and what it can offer tourists and visitors.
+Similar to long term listings, it shows the number of available rental properties listed on Airbnb, Vrbo, and other similar platforms.
+The 3,763 Austin Airbnb rental listings may seem like a lot.
+Still, it is a healthy number based on the size of the city and what it can offer tourists and visitors.

-New Braunfels is conveniently located between San Antonio and Austin, which makes it a desirable location for tourists and visitors who have a business to take care of in both large cities.
-Thousands of people flock to New Braunfels yearly and there is no shortage of visitors, especially with the lifting of COVID-19 travel restrictions.
-Adding one more New Braunfels vacation rental property on Airbnb might actually be a good thing for the town’s economy.
+Thousands of people flock to Austin yearly and there is no shortage of visitors, especially following the lifting of COVID-19 travel restrictions.
+Adding one more Austin vacation rental property on Airbnb might actually be a good thing for the town’s economy.

 Monthly Airbnb Rental Income